Trump vs. the wide world of sports: a timeline

 The president’s comments about Stephen Curry as well as the NFL are just the latest in a long and combative, but sometimes cozy relationship between Trump and sports

-UPDATE — Believe it or not, President Trump is still finding ways to weave himself and his hot takes into the world of sports, most recently calling for Marshawn Lynch’s suspension.
+UPDATE: Nov.
+20, 2017 — Believe it or not, President Trump is still finding ways to weave himself and his hot takes into the world of sports, most recently calling for Marshawn Lynch’s suspension.
 Similar to our Colin Kaepernick watch, consider this list an ongoing entry.
-Because, quite frankly, should we expect Trump and the sports world to stop colliding any time soon?
+Because, quite frankly, should we expect Trump and the sports world to stop colliding anytime soon?